App & Browser Testing Made Easy

 What is an Offline App?

-Offline apps are mobile applications capable of providing limited functionality even if users go offline.
-A user is known to be offline when they switch on the airplane mode, transition from Wi-Fi to mobile networks, or perhaps be in a low/no network zone altogether.
+Offline apps are mobile applications that provide limited functionality even if users go offline.
+A user is known to be offline when switching airplane mode, transitioning from Wi-Fi to mobile networks, or perhaps in a low/no network zone altogether.

-Noteworthy mobile apps such as Google Drive, Google Maps, Google Translate, Amazon Kindle, and Spotify have been designed and thoroughly tested to function seamlessly in offline mode.
+Noteworthy mobile apps such as Google Drive, Google Maps, Google Translate, Amazon Kindle, and Spotify have been designed and thoroughly tested to function seamlessly offline.

 Why is Offline Mode Important?